planio-gmbh/redmine_charts/README.markdown

 ## Changelog

+## 0.1.4
+- compatible with Redmine 1.4.x and Ruby 1.9.x (not support Ruby 1.8.7 )
+- fix about bugs on charts_deviations.

 ## 0.1.3
 - Corresponding to sub-projects.

 ## 0.1.2
 - Fix of error & notice message is also displayed on the next screen.

 ## 0.1.1
 - compatible with Redmine 1.1.2
 - Only list active projects, fix from Anton Kravchenko's fork.
 - weeks starts from 0 - yondo
 - support version has no tickets case Anton Kravchenko (author)
 - avoid error  kzgs (author)
 - use Version#start_date for start date of burndown chart  kzgs (author)
 - fixing bug where the index is not found in range[:keys] from: Michael Co...

 ### 0.1.0